 Emergency Medical Services, Advanced Emergency Medical Technician, CSC

-This one-year program prepares students for a job as Advanced Emergency Medical Technician (EMT).
+This one-year program prepares students for a job as Advanced Emergency Medical Technician (AEMT).

 Degree Planner (printable PDF)